pichamon2545/game/README.md

   right: 24px;
 }
 ```
 Alternatively, you can replace the `jspsych.css` file in your `jsPsych` folder with [this .css file](https://github.com/pichamon2545/game/blob/main/jsPsych/jspsych.css).
-This block of code defines an extra .css class, which helps us show the participant's current reward they earned in the game so far.
+This block of code defines an extra .css class, which helps us show the participant's current reward they have earned in the game so far.

 ## Mouse tasks
 Each version consists of beginner-, intermediate-, and expert-level tasks.
 The tasks are designed to mirror [Allsion's mouse training tasks](https://elifesciences.org/articles/62583#s4).